purpledragon-ca/MyPage/_projects/leg_tracker/leg_tracker.md

 cover: assets/coverpage.png
 order: 102
 ---
-> Pedestrian tracking and following on a mobile robot using a 2D LiDAR and the ROS leg_tracker pipeline.
+> Pedestrian tracking and avoid crashing on a mobile robot using a 2D LiDAR and the ROS leg_tracker pipeline.

 ## Overview